AntonKettner/PyMMF/README.md

 1. Follow steps 1, 2, and 3 as for Skyrmion Simulation
 2. Run with `python current_calculation.py` after navigating to the directory with `cd current_calculation`.

-## For PhysNet UHH Users

-Skip the install requirements and run via `ss_physnet.sh`.

-- `ss_physnet.sh` starts the skyrmion simulation with necessary modules (can be used for jobs; configure with your email address and log directory)
-- `cc_physnet.sh` starts the current calculation with necessary modules (can be used for jobs; configure with your email address and log directory)

 ## To Do (For Me)